-I wanted to remind everyone that now is a great time to establish salt/mineral licks and is an effective practice of whitetail management.
+I wanted to remind everyone that now is a great time to establish salt/mineral licks.
+Another great aspect and effective practice of whitetail management.

 I was able to get out the other day and do some scouting and shed hunting.

-I wasn’t able to hunt the property as much as I would have liked this past season mainly because I was focusing on another piece of property but I know there are some really nice bucks in the area and there should be some sheds out there.
-It was nice to find several big rubs that I hadn’t seen before and it just confirms what I was already pretty sure of, that there where some nice bucks using the property.
-Tomorrow I am going to look for sheds on another deer hunting property that has some really nice bucks on it and I am hoping to find the antlers of one of the big bucks that I missed during bow season.
+I wasn’t able to hunt the property as much as I would have liked this past season mainly because I was focusing on another piece of property.
+But I know there are some really nice bucks in the area and there should be some sheds out there.
+It was nice to find several big rubs that I hadn’t seen before.
+It just confirms what I was already pretty sure of, that there where some nice bucks using the property.
+Tomorrow I am going to look for sheds on another deer hunting property that has some really nice bucks on it.
+I am hoping to find the antlers of one of the big bucks that I missed during bow season.
 Have you started shed hunting?
 Are you having any luck shed hunting on your deer hunting property?